mlanza/ai-literacy/201/05-tools.md

 But, as seen, large language models can understand and produce not only human languages — but also machine languages: SQL, JSON, HTML, regex, YAML, and more.

-That means they can take your plain-language request, and translate it into something machines can execute.
+That means they can take your plain-language request and translate it into something machines can execute.

 That’s why AI is showing up in calendars, browsers, documents, inboxes, and apps — not to replace them, but to **operate them**.
 On your behalf.
 Through your words.